lsst-ts/ts_labview_tcp_json/doc/userManual.md

 ![exampleCommand](./images/exampleCommand.png)

+The [Start Asynchronous Call VI](https://zone.ni.com/reference/en-XX/help/371361R-01/lvconcepts/asynchronous_vi_calls/) is used and recommended to run the **runServer.vi**, but you can also call this vi (runServer.vi) directly as a process.

 After receiving the commands you can send the result of the execution, using the **sendCmdStatus.vi** with the `sequence_id` of the received command.

 ## Using the TcpServer to receive and send events

-The following is a brief description of the main VIs you have to use to work with **events** in the TCP server, and an example how to implement the server.
+The following is a brief description of the main VIs you have to use to work with **events** in the TCP server, and an example how to implement the server, using the JSON packet to receive the events.

 ## regEvt&#46;vi

 The regEvt VI is used to inform the TCP server which events are registered and allowed to be processed.
-Please define all of the registered events in the `evtReg` 2-D array of strings, using the following structure:
+Please define all of the registered events in the `evtReg` 2D array of strings, using the following structure:

 | Component Name | Event Name  |
 |:--------------:|:-----------:|